Rules for Documentary Screenplay Award

 If two or more writers are credited, they may agree upon the draft to be submitted, but if they are unable to agree, then the “as produced” script will be the only script to be considered.
 If one writer is credited, he/she must submit a draft containing substantially his/her own writing.

 Writer representatives (e.g., agents, managers and publicists) may submit scripts on behalf of their clients.
-Representatives’ submissions must include a copy of the script, a completed entry form, 5 DVD screeners and the writer’s written permission for the entry.
+Representatives’ submissions must include a copy of the script, a completed entry form, and a Media Platform URL hosting a digital screener.

 THE JUDGING PROCEDURE